 For example, the general contractor and subcontractors must provide a reasonably safe work environment and manufacturers of construction equipment are responsible for designing and maintaining safe products.
 In complex cases, in addition to negligence and workers’ compensation, a construction accident lawyer must consider the legal principles of agency and corporate law.

 Knowledge of federal and state regulations governing construction sites is imperative when developing theories against all of the third parties who may be responsible for a construction site accident.
-The Los Angeles construction accident attorneys at Grey Law are experienced in the inspection of work sites, preservation of evidence, and identification and questioning of critical witnesses.
+The Los Angeles injury lawyers at Grey Law are experienced in the inspection of work sites, preservation of evidence, and identification and questioning of critical witnesses.
 Call our office today at 323-857-9500.